 Academic dishonesty: All students are expected to adhere to the Midwestern State University Student Honor Creed when completing any work for this course.
 A student's name on any assignment scheduled to be turned in is his/her pledge that all work contained therein is his/hers alone.
-When using the ideas of other unpublished and published sources, students must use accepted documentation conventions (i.e., MLA or APA).
+When using the ideas of other unpublished and published sources, students must use accepted MLA documentation conventions.
 See the MSU Student Handbook (attached to D2L course web site) to read the Student Honor Creed and the university's policy on academic dishonesty.